manilmunjal/Terraformer/README.md

    aws configure
 3. An AWS account with the **necessary permissions** to create resources.
 4. A configured backend for storing **Terraform state** (optional but recommended).
+5. Change the **backend S3 bucket** name as per you want to save remotely give all neccessary in backend block at Terraform-vpc/provider.tf

 # 🚀 Usage